JainAnnanya/rrv-activity-modeling-ml/README.md

 MergedData_clusters_improved.csv is MergedData_model.csv but made easier to work with for K-Means Clustering.

 The ANN model is in ANN.ipynb.
 The CART model is in CART.ipynb.
-KNN and NB are in fitness_models.ipynb.
+The MiniSOM model is in SOM.ipynb.
+The SVM model is in SVM.ipynb.
+The KNN and NB models are in fitness_models.ipynb.

 kmeans_clustering_and_SummaryStats.ipynb has the K-means clustering model and visualizations.